deephacks/awesome-jvm/readme.md

 * [Safepoints](http://psy-lob-saw.blogspot.se/2014/03/where-is-my-safepoint.html) - Where is my safepoint?
 Nitsan Wakart.
 * [Topics in High-Performance Messaging](https://www.informatica.com/downloads/1568_high_perf_messaging_wp/Topics-in-High-Performance-Messaging.htm) - Design decisions, experience and constraints explained in high performance messaging systems.
 * [Top 10 Performance Mistakes](http://www.infoq.com/articles/top-10-performance-mistakes) - Digest of the top 10 performance related mistakes Martin Thompson has seen in production.
+* [The USE method](http://www.brendangregg.com/usemethod.html) - The Utilization Saturation and Errors (USE) Method is a methodology for analyzing the performance of any system.
+Brendan Gregg.

 ## Communities